MetroModelingServices/metro_mce/README.md

   - [Visualizer](#visualization-dashboard) - web-based visualization of the results

 # Running the Complete MCE Toolkit
-The steps to run the complete toolkit from start to finish are:
+In brief, the steps to run the complete toolkit from start to finish are:
   - Travel Model
     1. Code the base and build model scenarios
     2. Run the demand and supply models with the MCE export option